grpc/grpc-dotnet/README.md

 ## To start using gRPC for ASP.NET Core

 Documentation and guides are coming soon!
-In the mean time we suggest referring to the examples at https://github.com/grpc/grpc-dotnet/tree/master/examples/Server.
+In the mean time we suggest creating a basic website using the gRPC for ASP.NET template that comes with .NET Core 3.0 and refer to the examples at https://github.com/grpc/grpc-dotnet/tree/master/examples/Server.

 ## To develop gRPC for ASP.NET Core